scenerystack/community/docs/reference/api/scenery/Instance.md

 # Instance

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/Instance.js](https://github.com/phetsims/scenery/blob/main/js/display/Instance.js) for the most up-to-date information.

 ## Overview

 An instance that is specific to the display (not necessarily a global instance, could be in a Canvas cache, etc),